Index To All Sections

-It seems painfully obvious that John Calvin was a hard and inflexible man, who used demeaning language to denigrate all who did not see eye to eye with him.
+It seems painfully obvious that John Calvin was a hard and inflexible man, who used violence and torture to subdue all who did not see eye to eye with him.
 As I understand it, there is not one mention of God's love for the lost in all volumes of his Institutes.
 So the possibility that John Calvin created a god in his own image has to be taken very seriously.

 "every age must be judged according to its prevailing law; and Calvin cannot be fairly accused of any greater offence than that with which we may be charged for punishing certain crimes with death."

 The crimes that carry the death penalty are violent ones that virtually always involve the taking of life.
 We do not prescribe the death penalty for those that disagree with our religious views or that we consider heretics.

 Besides which, while it may be true that a person's theories can not always be evaluated based upon their character, their character is the only basis by which we determine whether or not they are qualified to hold the position of Christian teacher and leader.
 We do not judge leaders of the church according to "prevailing law" but according to the Word of God that lists the characteristics that a leader in the Christian community is required to have.

 It is a trustworthy statement: if any man aspires to the office of overseer, it is a fine work he desires to do.
 An overseer, then, must be above reproach, the husband of one wife, temperate, prudent, respectable, hospitable, able to teach, not addicted to wine or pugnacious, but gentle, peaceable, free from the love of money.
 (1 Timothy 3:1-3 NASB)